Mrivas0331/362FinalProject/README.md

 6. Everything else is a WIP

-dbms documentation (delete this line): https://www.npmjs.com/package/node-persist
+- The project utilizes node-persist for local storage of products
+- Firebase for user login/signup

 ![webpage-gif](https://github.com/Mrivas0331/362FinalProject/blob/main/current-implementation.gif)

 TODO:

-- update the products pictures names and prices (I got lazy)
+- Do the search bar (marco)
+- Do the test cases
-- add toggleable menu to nav bar for smaller screens
+- Try to add cookies to make independent carts